Skip to content

 We've picked, deliberately, the harder rule: the number on the quote is the number on the invoice.
 If scope expanded and we didn't write a new mini-quote first, that's our miss, and we eat it.
 The invoice doesn't move.

 The economic logic against this rule is obvious.
 We're leaving real revenue on the table.
-The theological logic for it is the part that takes a sentence to explain: Coram Deomeans the invoice is the same whether the client checks our math or not.
-If I'm only honest because I might get caught, the honesty is doing nothing.
-I'm just a calculator running risk management on my reputation.
-The ninth commandment isn't a probability calculation; it's a prohibition.
+The logic for it takes a sentence to explain: the invoice is the same whether the client checks our math or not.
+If I'm only honest because I might get caught, the honesty is doing nothing — it's just risk management on my reputation.
+Honesty as a probability calculation isn't honesty.

 The mechanism that makes this livable